 St. Louis, MO 63179-0304

-Costs.
+Cost.
 A $500 deposit is due at the time of application, which is applied to the assessment costs.
-Additionally, NOP charges $108 per hour to prepare and conduct the desk audit, the onsite assessment, travel to the site, and to write the audit report.
-Additional costs include per diem (hotel, meals, and any incidentals, based on location) and travel expenses (e.g. airfare, rental vehicles and fuel, parking, tolls, and any other miscellaneous costs), if applicable.
-The NOP audit staff makes every effort to keep the costs as low as possible.
-In 2010, the average cost for the documentation adequacy review (desk audit) was $4,428.
-The average cost for an onsite assessment of a foreign ACA was $24,082.
+Additionally, NOP charges $115 per hour to prepare and conduct the desk audit, perform the onsite assessment, travel to the site, write the audit reports and review corrective actions to noncompliances.
+Additional costs include per diem (hotel, meals, and any incidentals, based on location) and travel expenses (e.g. airfare, rental vehicles and fuel, parking, tolls, and any other miscellaneous costs).
+The average cost for a documentation adequacy review (desk audit) and onsite assessment for a foreign ACA is $30,000.

 Post-accreditation Requirements.
 Once approved, your organization will be accredited for five years.
-To ensure compliance, an additional on-site assessment is conducted around the two and half year mark.
-Renewing ACAs will have on-site assessments prior to renewal around the five year mark.
+To ensure compliance, additional onsite assessments are conducted.
+NOP will conduct an Initial Audit about twelve months after accreditation, and may conduct a Mid-Term Audit 30 months after accreditation is granted.
+Renewing ACAs will have onsite assessments prior to their five-year accreditation renewal and two or more onsite assessments during each five-year accreditation period.
 These assessments are performed by the NOP and are subject to the costs described above.